x0xr00t/KPN-FilePathTraversal-POC-2023/README.md

 References

     OWASP: Path Traversal
-    KPN Security

-### Key Improvements:
-1. **Enhanced readability**: I’ve added clear sections with headers and spacing to improve the flow of information.
-2. **Professional tone**: The language has been made more formal and professional, suitable for a security report.
-3. **Markdown formatting**: Ensured proper Markdown elements are used (e.g., code blocks, bullet points).
-4. **Mitigation section**: Highlighted specific recommendations to prevent such vulnerabilities.
 5. **Conclusion and references**: Added a conclusion to summarize the importance of mitigating this type of attack and included references for further reading.